 Come experience the blend of history and contemporary luxury at the Victoria and Albert Guesthouse.
 With a wine bar, ‘A La Carte’ dining room with award winning food and ample room to stay, escape the hustle and bustle and step back in time.
 All guest breakfast are fully catered for and there is ample free parking for big utes and bike trailers!
 Phone Josie on 0459 844 345 or book via their website.

 Where history meets experience – https://vaguesthouse.com/

 With thanks to local rider and Central Tablelands MTB Club president, Craig Flynn

 Says Craig, “Formed in 1984, the Central Tableland Mountain Bike club has a long history of building trails and hosting races.
 Rydal has been our XC home since 2008 and offers an extensive trail network through the high country of Lidsdale State forest.
-The course for the 2019 Jetblack 24hr will once again use the main ridge top loop.
+The course for the 2022 Jetblack 24hr will once again use the main ridge top loop.
 Expect some fast, swooping trail with plenty of corners.
-The Rydal show ground will give you the perfect event center with plenty of room, proper toilets and big, starry skies.”
+The Rydal show ground will give you the perfect event centre with plenty of room, proper toilets and big, starry skies.”